mckeeh3/me-dot-u-dot/README.md

 ### Memory & Learning Systems

 - **Playbook** - Core long-term memory containing learned strategies and insights
+- **Modifiable system prompt** - also, core long term memory that may be updated as decided by the model
 - **Session memory** - Short-term context for current game decisions
 - **Experience accumulation** - Each move and outcome contributes to the agent's knowledge base
 - **Reflective learning** - Agents analyze their performance to improve future play